mikro-orm/mikro-orm/docs/versioned_docs/version-4.3/async-local-storage.md

 title: Using AsyncLocalStorage
 ---

-By default, `domain` api use used in the `RequestContext` helper.
+By default, the `domain` api is used in the `RequestContext` helper.
 Since v4.0.3, you can use the new `AsyncLocalStorage` too, if you are on up to date node version:

 ```typescript